akshaysmit/Los-Angeles-Navigator/README.txt

 AttractionMapper and SegmentMapper both use a binary search tree which has been implemented in MyMap.h .
 The A* algorithm also uses this binary search tree, along with an STL priority queue.

+To see the big-O complexity of various important functions, see report.docx .